 - Experience and demonstrated skill in crisis intervention and management of young people in the acute phase of a mental illness.

 - Substantial knowledge of the evidence base for the biopsychosocial treatments of first episode psychosis.

 - Demonstrated ability to engage with young people, their families and/or significant others.

-- Highly developed and demonstrable interpersonal communication, consultation and negotiation skills including the ability to work effectively with multidisciplinary teams, internal and external agencies and stakeholder.
+- Demonstrable effective interpersonal communication, consultation and negotiation skills including the ability to work effectively with multidisciplinary teams, internal and external agencies and stakeholder.

-- Flexibility in coping with organizational change and demonstrated capacity to be innovative in clinical approaches with young people.
+- Demonstrated capacity to be innovative in clinical approaches with young people.

 - Ability to maintain the philosophy, guidelines, standards and policies of the EPPIC model within a headspace platform and to promote the early intervention and recovery of young people with a first episode of psychosis.

 - Demonstrated commitment to clinical supervision, education, training and ongoing professional development and to contribute to clinical staff learning.